-- Travis Scott's in-game concert in April 2020, viewed by 12.3 million concurrent users, including two million iOS users;60 - Three of Christopher Nolan's feature-length films- The Dark Knight, Inception, and The Prestige- virtually screened in June 2020;61 - Exclusive episodes of ESPN's The Ocho, viewed by more than two million users, and the Discovery Channel's Tiger Shark King, viewed by more than 900,000 users;62 - We the People, a series of discussions on racial equality and voter suppression in the United States, viewed by 1.5 million users;63 and - DJ Kaskade hosted a virtual concert in March 2021.64
+- Exclusive episodes of ESPN's The Ocho, viewed by more than two million users, and the Discovery Channel's Tiger Shark King, viewed by more than 900,000 users; - We the People, a series of discussions on racial equality and voter suppression in the United States, viewed by 1.5 million users; and - DJ Kaskade hosted a virtual concert in March 2021.

-Based on these in-game experiences, Epic Games considers Fortnite to compete not only with gaming
+Based on these in-game experiences, Epic Games considers Fortnite to compete not only with gaming companies but also with other social media companies such as Facebook and Netflix.